openSUSE/news-o-o/_posts/2011-05-06-opensuse-ambassadors-are-rocking-all-over-the-world.markdown

 **Launch Party at Toulouse**

 This one was held by JDD as we commonly know him :-).
-JDD has been a long time supporter of openSUSE and he held a launch party at a movie theater.Â  He had four demo presentations about openSUSE which were focused on beginners,Â  _install from a  standard dvd_, _What is YaST_, _Install from the demo dvd_ and _openSUSE: this is  choice_!
+JDD has been a long time supporter of openSUSE and he held a launch party at a movie theater.
+He had four demo presentations about openSUSE which were focused on beginners,  _install from a  standard dvd_, _What is YaST_, _Install from the demo dvd_ and _openSUSE: this is  choice_!
 He distributed over 50 DVDs and several live cds.

 ## Conclusion